jk-06/Ecommerce-Follow-Along/README.md

 Use Redux actions to update and retrieve global states.

 Wrap the app with a provider to enable global state access.

+Milestone 32 - Using Redux for Global State in a Multi-Page Application Overview
+This milestone focuses on utilizing Redux to store and access the global state across multiple pages efficiently.
+The application will ensure seamless state management and retrieval throughout different components.

+Features
+Install and configure Redux to manage global state.

+Use dispatch in the login page to store user email globally.

+Implement a reducer to manage the global email state.

+Use useSelector to access the stored email on all other pages.

+Wrap the app with a provider to enable global state access.

+Milestone 33 - Implementing JWT Authentication with Cookies Overview
+This milestone focuses on generating and managing JWT tokens for authentication.
+The application will securely store the token inside browser cookies to maintain user sessions.

+Features
+Install and configure the jsonwebtoken package.

+Use the sign method to create a JWT token containing the user's email and ID.

+Set maxAge to define the token's expiration time.

+Attach the JWT token to the response as a cookie for secure storage in the browser.